nextauthjs/next-auth/www/docs/adapters/pouchdb.md

 ## Getting Started

+> **Prerequesite**: Your PouchDB instance MUST provide the `pouchdb-find` plugin since it is used internally by the adapter to build and manage indexes

 1. Install `next-auth` and `@next-auth/pouchdb-adapter@canary`

 ```js
 npm install next-auth @next-auth/pouchdb-adapter@canary
 ```

-2. Add this adapter to your `pages/api/auth/[...nextauth].js` next-auth configuration object.
+2. Add this adapter to your `pages/api/auth/[...nextauth].js` next-auth configuration object

 ```javascript title="pages/api/auth/[...nextauth].js"
 import NextAuth from "next-auth"